⚡ Power Your Freedom, Anywhere, Anytime!

-The Jackery Explorer 500 is a portable 518Wh lithium-ion power station featuring a 500W continuous (1000W peak) AC outlet, multiple USB and DC ports, and compatibility with 100W+ solar panels.
-Designed for portability and durability, it offers pass-through charging and smart battery management, making it an ideal clean energy solution for outdoor adventures, emergency backup, and everyday use.
+The Jackery Explorer 500 is a portable 518Wh lithium-ion power station featuring a 500W continuous (1000W peak) AC outlet, multiple USB and DC ports, and an MPPT solar charge controller.
+Compact and lightweight, it supports pass-through charging and is ideal for outdoor adventures, emergency backup, and home use.
+Designed for quiet, clean power with a durable build and backed by responsive customer support.

 | ASIN | B07SM5HBK1 |